javiAI/AaveHealthFactor/README.md

 npm install
 ```

-Modify ".env_example" and set your ALCHEMY_URL, BLOCK_NUMBER and USER_ADDRESS variables.
-Change its name to ".env".
+Modify the ".env_example" and set your ALCHEMY_URL, BLOCK_NUMBER and USER_ADDRESS variables.
+Change the name of the file to ".env".
 Run the node.

 ```
 npx hardhat node
 ```

-Get Healt Factor
+Get the Healt Factor.
 ```
 node scripts/health_factor.js
 ```